This chapter explains the foundations of asynchronous programming in JavaScript.

 }

 Many of the user interface mechanisms of browsers also run in the JavaScript process (as tasks).
 Therefore, long-running JavaScript code can block the user interface.
 Let’s look at a web page that demonstrates that.
-There are two ways in which you can try out that page:
+There are two ways in which we can try out that page:

 demos/async-js/blocking.html